• Skip to primary navigation

 • Let the yeast activate for 5-10 minutes until the mixture is foamy and bubbly.

-• Whisk in the yoghurt then add ¾ of the flour along with the salt.
+• Whisk in the yogurt then add ¾ of the flour along with the salt.
 Mix all together to form a dough.

-• Cover the bowl and let the dough rise until it doubles the size up.
+• Cover the bowl and let the dough rise until it doubles the size.
 The rising time depends on the temperature of the room and it might take up to an hour.

-• Divide the dough into 4 equal pieces (I suggest using a scale in this step) and turn them into balls.
+• Divide the dough into 4 equal pieces around 235 grams each, and turn them into balls.
+I suggest using an electronic kitchen scale in this step.

 • Place the dough balls on a lightly floured surface, sprinkle some flour on top and let them rest for 10 minutes covered with a clean kitchen cloth.